Call for Free Consultaion

 Who is LVNV Funding LLC?

 LVNV Funding LLC is a debt collection agency.
+As a debt collection company, it is involved in legal procedures and implications when suing consumers for unpaid debts.
 According to the Florida Division of Corporations, LVNV Funding’s principal address is 6801 S. Cimarron Road, Suite 424-J, Las Vegas, Nevada 89113.

-The Consumer Financial Protection Bureau complaint database reflects 901 complaints (as of 7/8/2021 – with a 3 year lookback).
+The Consumer Financial Protection Bureau complaint database reflects 5,523 complaints (as of April 3, 2025).

 Who is Resurgent Capital Services?